rails/rails/guides/source/getting_started.md

 Creating a New Rails Project
 ----------------------------

-The best way to use this guide is to follow each step as it is mentioned, no additional code or step is needed to run this example application.
-Thus, you can literally follow step by step as nothing has been left out.
+The best way to read this guide is to follow it step by step.
+As all steps are important/non-optional.
+To run this example application no additional code or steps are needed.

 By following along with this guide, you'll create a Rails project called `blog`, a (very) simple weblog.
 Before you can start building the application,